ubclaunchpad/ubclaunchpad.com/README.md

 ## ⚒️ Contributing

-Want to hack on the website, fix bugs, develop new features, or make changes that can't but made using [site configuration](#configuring)?
+Want to hack on the website, fix bugs, develop new features, or make changes that can't be made using [site configuration](#configuring)?
 Our [Contribution Guide](./CONTRIBUTING.md) has everything you need to get started!